 16 Dec Woodland Caribou vs. Everybody

 When you think of Canada and its wildlife, there are a few iconic animal species that might immediately come to mind.
-Perhaps you think of the beaver, the grizzly bear, or the orca, or perhaps, you think of the caribou.
-Caribou are rarely seen and yet they are one of the most recognizable of Canadian animal species – featured on our 25 cent coin.
+Perhaps you think of the beaver, the grizzly bear, or the orca, or perhaps, you think of the Woodland caribou.
+Woodland caribou are rarely seen and yet they are one of the most recognizable of Canadian animal species – featured on our 25 cent coin.
 They are also at risk and the species’ survival relies upon relatively intact old growth forests – habitat features that are becoming increasingly rare in Alberta and Canada.

 Caribou are key to the Canadian wilderness in part due to caribou’s historical connection with Canada’s Indigenous and Inuit peoples and in part due to their migratory patterns and far-reaching ranges which mean that caribou herds can be found across the country.
 However, caribou are also susceptible to impacts from development which destroy their habitat and leave them vulnerable to predators.
 This has certainly been the case for Alberta’s Woodland Caribou.